Master of Arts (MA) Program

 You are being informed about the planned exam dates and submission deadlines well ahead of time so you may consider them making plans for holidays and further education.

 Dr. Małgorzata Gajda-Łaszewska

 Counselor for Students’ Affairs

 WHAT IS IT AND HOW TO GET CREDIT?

 Each ASC student receives an OZN card.
 The purpose of this requirement is to enhance ASC students’ intellectual development through participation in a variety of extracurricular academic activities: public lectures, debates, seminars, or cultural events such as film festivals.
 While the OZN calendar is kept full by the coordinator, many OZN events are suggested by faculty and students.
 We strongly encourage student initiative – the whole point is for you to attend events that interest you.
-The OZN requirement is 60 points for BA studies and 30 points for MA studies (see tables with grading below).
+The OZN requirement 30 points for MA studies.
 In most cases, 1 OZN is awarded for 45 minutes of an academic activity.
 Each ASC student receives an OZN card where events should be listed.
 Each event should be signed by the organizer or a member of ASC faculty present.